UltraCart/rest_api_v2_sdk_csharp/docs/StorefrontApi.md

 <a name="getemailthirdpartyproviders"></a>
 # **GetEmailThirdPartyProviders**
-> EmailThirdPartyProvidersResponse GetEmailThirdPartyProviders (string storefrontOid)
+> EmailThirdPartyProvidersResponse GetEmailThirdPartyProviders (int? storefrontOid)

 Get a list of third party email providers
 ### Example